 It’s a fair bet that a lot of visitors don’t get much farther because there is so much to experience—thousands of years of history in the Old City, delicious Middle Eastern street food, world-class fine dining, unique cocktails bars, museums, boutique shops, art galleries and even hedonistic underground clubs.

 But if you don’t venture outside the center, you’re missing out on beautiful nature, underrated restaurants, some of the best cultural institutions in the world and general Jerusalem charm—most of which you can reach within 10 minutes by bus or even a short walk.
-It’s just a matter of knowing where to go.
+It’s just a matter of knowing where to go in Jerusalem’s best neighborhoods.

 - The Old City — Obviously, you’re going to see all the big ticket historical and religious sites here: the Western Wall, Church of the Holy Sepulchre, Tower of David Museum, Dome of the Rock and so on—but don’t let them distract you from the awesome Middle Eastern vibe, food and hidden gems.
 For one, you really can’t say you experienced the Old City without haggling over a few shekels with a shop owner.
 It’s a tradition as old as the city itself, so find a piece of jewelry or a scarf and just go for it.
 For shawarma, you’ve gotta eat at Al Nasser in the Arab Suq.
 Hummus inside the Old City walls is purely a matter of taste.
 Lina and Abu Shukri are both incredibly popular and different brands of hummus…so it’s best to just try them both!
 And Jaffar Sweets is the address for knafeh (cheese pastry soaked in sweet, sugar-based syrup) and baklava.
 Then when you need a break from the Middle East, have a relaxing coffee at the famous Austrian Hospice coffee house and then go up to the roof for one of the best views of the Old City and Judean Desert (Cost: 5 NIS).